openshift-pipelines/pipeline-service/docs/operations.md

 #### Argo CD

-Pipelines-Service takes a GitOps approach and leverages Argo CD for the purpose.
+Pipeline Service takes a GitOps approach and leverages Argo CD for the purpose.
 With phase 1, an in-cluster management approach is taken.
 A separate instance of Argo CD runs on every compute cluster and the interaction with Argo CD is done through the kubernetes API of the cluster.

 ### Infrastructure

-The infrastructure components are not directly managed by the Pipelines-Service platform.
-The Pipelines-Service relies however on their availability.
+The infrastructure components are not directly managed by the Pipeline Service platform.
+The Pipeline Service relies however on their availability.
 They may get managed by the same or a different team depending on the company size and organization.

 #### kcp

 kcp allows decoupling the control plane and compute.
 It brings better multi-tenancy and greater scalability.
-End users interact with Pipelines-Service through their kcp workspace or a layered product on top of it.
+End users interact with Pipeline Service through their kcp workspace or a layered product on top of it.
 They don't need to interact with any of the lower layer components.

 #### Compute clusters